HackTheBrain/EnhancedBrain/README.md

 Eduard Alibekov, Lisa Saifutdinova, Veronika Jirásková, Martina Janíková

 ## Why
 Concentration plays crucial role for many jobs: flight management, technical monitoring, writing a scientific paper..
 So, developed method is able to keep the concentration on the same level and helps to do the job as productively as it is possible.
-Besides the concentration the method could be applied on any measurable action like happiness or passion.
+Besides the concentration the method could be applied on any measurable conditions like happiness or passion.
 ## What
 The method maintains human at the certain concentration level.
 It changes the environment using stimuli (it could be background music/disturbing sound/visual stimulation/something else) to achieve maximum concentration.
 It could be used when a person is working on something and suddenly concentration is falling and the system would be able to stimulate a person to return to the previous concentration level and continue to work productively.